tylim88/FirelordJSDoc/docs/highlights/type_transformation.md

 sidebar_position: 0
 ---

-# Type Translation 🪶
+# Type Transformation 🪶

-This page discusses how FirelordJS translates your types for various uses internally.
+This page discusses how FirelordJS transforms your types for various uses internally.

 ## Conversion Table 🕊️